kjkasi/EasyNetQWiki/Documentation/Auto-Subscriber.md

-From v0.7.1.30 EasyNetQ comes with a simple `AustoSubscriber`.
+From v0.7.1.30 EasyNetQ comes with a simple `AutoSubscriber`.
 You can use it to easily scan a specific assembly for classes that implements the interface `IConsume<T>`, and then let the auto subscriber subscribe these consumers to your bus.
 You can of course let your consumers handle multiple messages.
 Lets have a look at some samples.

 Lets define a simple consumer, handling two messages: `MessageA` and `MessageB`.